 Medical Qigong therapy and prescriptions combine the use of breathwork with individual physical movements, creative visualization, and perceptual intention.
 The primary goal is to purge toxic emotions from within the body's tissues, eliminate energetic stagnation's, as well as strengthen and balance the internal organs and energetic fields.

-Zander completed his 3 year Masters Degree in Medical Qigong Therapy in 2009, simultaneously with the completion of his acupuncture diploma, and has used and taught it as a primary treatment method since then to acupuncture students and the general public since then.
+Zander completed his 3 year Masters Degree in Medical Qigong Therapy in 2009, simultaneously with the completion of his acupuncture diploma.
+He has used and taught Medical Qigong as a primary treatment method to acupuncture students and the general public since then.

 For information on training in Medical Qigong Therapy, please CLICK HERE